Agrostis capillaries Common Bent

 Anthoxanthum odoratum Sweet Vernal Grass

 Festuca rubra Slender-creeping Red-fescue

 Sowing rates: 20Kg/acre 5g/m2

-Wildflower-friendly grasses, producing a non-aggressive sward and an ideal nursery for wildflower plants (which will self-seed), and for sowing with wildflower seed for flowering lawns or meadows.
+Wildflower-friendly grasses, producing a non-aggressive sward and an ideal nursery for wildflower plants (which will self-seed), and for sowing with wildflower seed for flowering lawns and meadows.

 Prepare and level seed bed with a rake, sow the seeds then tread to firm into the soil, or roll.

-Ongoing care involves removing any unwanted weeds by digging out, and taking one cut per year after flowering between July – August, or grazing with animals.
+Ongoing care involves removing any unwanted weeds by digging out, and taking one cut per year after flowering between July – August, or grazing with animals instead of cutting.